Skip to main content

 Review public comments

 The comment period has closed for the draft permit and environmental assessment worksheet (EAW) for the proposed West River Dairy expansion.
-MPCA staff will review all comments and determine whether additional environmental review or changes to the draft permit will be necessary.
+Public comments and MPCA responses are included in the Findings of Fact package.

 Our role

-Certain proposed projects — based on their nature, size, location, or other factors — must go through the environmental review process before any required permits or approvals can be issued.
+Certain proposed projects — based on their nature or location, — must go through the environmental review process before any required permits or approvals can be issued.

 An environmental assessment worksheet (EAW) is a document designed to lay out a project’s basic facts and assess its potential for significant environmental effects, which determines if an environmental impact statement (EIS) is required.
-An EAW is not a decision and does not determine whether the project moves forward.
+An EAW is not an approval of the project.
 It is an information-gathering document used to inform decision-makers including those issuing land use and environmental permits that are required for the project.
-The MPCA uses the EAW, written comments received, permit applications, and other relevant information to decide if an EIS should be ordered.
-The MPCA commissioner makes the final decision.

 In February 2026, the MPCA released both the EAW and a draft feedlot permit for Riverview LLP’s proposed expansion of its West River Dairy facility.